namtoki/English/wordlist.md

 fool:                               Tame fools submit to commands of their masters.
 forum:                              Everyone in the forum assumed the new ecosystem would bring innovation.
 frankly:                            Frankly, I think this investment has weakened the company.
+gamble:
 generate:                           The actress generates a lot of laughter when she is in comedies.
 generous:                           Tell him our charity appreciates his generous gift.
 gesture:
 ginger:                             As the cook stirred the stew, she added the essential ingredient - a piece of ginger. giraffe*:                           For the safety of zebras and giraffes, we need to seal both gates.
-globe:                              My father won an award that included the prize of cruising around the grobe. glow*(shine, gleam):                A campfire was glowing in the distant wilderness.
+globe:                              My father won an award that included the prize of cruising around the grobe.
+glory:
+glow*(shine, gleam):                A campfire was glowing in the distant wilderness.
+goodness:
 govern:                             Parliament makes legislation, and the administration govern the country.
+grain:                              a grain of rice
 grasp:                              She grasped bloody sword tightly in her hand. grief*(sad, sorrowful, gloomy):     feel grief at ,,,
+grocery:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store.
+guidance:
-grocery:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store. halfway (halfway around the world): After escaping from Japan, he was finally captured halfway around the world in Brazil. harsh*(cruel, brutal):              Even Napoleon couldn't conquer Russia during its harsh winter.
+gulf:                               the Gulf of Mexico halfway (halfway around the world): After escaping from Japan, he was finally captured halfway around the world in Brazil. harsh*(cruel, brutal):              Even Napoleon couldn't conquer Russia during its harsh winter.
 harvest:                            The woman is harvesting the crops.